gilbustamante/gscanner/README.md

 ### Recent Changes
 - Rearranged order of <code>start_scanning</code> function to 'press' the key before waiting, rather than after, to avoid the key being pressed after users pause the script.
-- Removed pyautogui's failsafe (it could potentially break the script if user moves their cursor to the corner of the screen to quickly while playing)
+- Removed pyautogui's failsafe (it could potentially break the script if user moves their cursor to the corner of the screen too quickly while playing)